-The bill aims to enhance funding for public services by increasing fees related to the Workers' Compensation Administration, telecommunications services, and emergency response systems.
-It amends the Workers' Compensation Act to raise the employer fee from $2.30 to $2.80 and the employee fee from $2.00 to $2.50 by 2033.
-Additionally, the 911 emergency surcharge will be increased, and a portion of the telecommunications relay service surcharge will be allocated to a newly established 988 Lifeline Fund.
-The bill also allows the State Budget Division to approve expenditures from the Telecommunications Access Fund for the Commission for Deaf and Hard-of-Hearing Persons.
+The bill seeks to enhance funding for public services by increasing fees related to the Workers' Compensation Administration, telecommunications services, and emergency response systems.
+It amends the fee structure under the Workers' Compensation Act with scheduled incremental increases from 2025 to 2033.
+Additionally, the bill raises the 911 emergency surcharge and the telecommunications relay service surcharge, with part of the latter being redirected to create a new 988 Lifeline Fund.
+It also allows the State Budget Division to approve expenditures from the Telecommunications Access Fund for services benefiting the deaf and hard-of-hearing community.

 Statutes affected: FC substitute: 52-5-19, 63-9F-11, 63-9F-12